kaneplusplus/listdown/README.md

 And the development version from [GitHub](https://github.com/) with:
 -->

-You can install the development version of listdown from [GitHub](https://github.com/) with:
+You can install the development version of {listdown} from [GitHub](https://github.com/) with:

 ``` r